Skip to content

 write(driver::AbstractDriver, fn::AbstractString, table; kwargs...)

 Write the provided table to fn using the specified driver.
 Any kwargs are passed to the driver, by default set to ArchGDALDriver.
+Returns the path fn that was written.

 source